OpenCyphal/pycyphal/docs/pages/architecture.rst

 As one might guess, if the submodule is imported before the ``uavcan`` root namespace package is generated, an :class:`ImportError` is raised (with ``name='uavcan'``).
 Applications may choose to catch that exception to implement lazy code generation.
-For a hands-on guide on how to do that read the :ref:`basic_usage` chapter and the API documentation for :mod:`pyuavcan.dsdl`.
+For a hands-on guide on how to do that read the :ref:`demo_app` chapter and the API documentation for :mod:`pyuavcan.dsdl`.

 Node class
 ++++++++++

 The main entity of the application layer is the node class :class:`pyuavcan.application.Node`.
 This is essentially a helper class, it does not provide significant new abstractions.
-PyUAVCAN-based applications should use this class to implement UAVCAN nodes.

 High-level functions
 ++++++++++++++++++++